-The Many Faces of shoji – traditional Japanese screen door
+The Many Faces of shoji – Japanese screen door interior design ideas

 Shoji is traditional Japanese screen/sliding door/partition made of wooden frame and paper.
 It’s been used in lieu of walls in Japanese rooms for hundreds of years, despite its fragility and poor insulation capacity.
 Any Japanese who grew up in old-style house would remember poking holes or scribbling on paper screen as a child (and getting scolding from adults), or shivering from chilly winds coming through the gaps between the shoji frames.
 Living in a house with shoji was almost like living only with thin clothes on a bare skin: you were very close to the outside environment.
 It’s like a sunroom when it’s beautiful outside, but you are also directly affected by uncomfortable weathers.
 When Japanese society rapidly modernized over the last several decades, people jumped on the benefits/comforts of protective modern houses that featured sturdy, insulating walls and glass windows.
 Shoji quickly became so yesterday.

 But after aggressive pursuit for modernization, people are increasingly realizing the value of what they inadvertently gave up as they chose convenient comfort over aesthetics – not only design aesthetics, but also the philosophy to live beautifully and in harmony with nature.
 Especially since we have technology that can possibly overcome the disadvantages of shoji, we are in a good position to re-discover and leverage its beauty.